hamann/clj-withings/README.md

 # Withings Weight Tracker

-Babashka scripts for fetching weight data from Withings API with OAuth2 authentication and uploading to intervals.icu.
+Babashka scripts for fetching weight data from Withings API with OAuth2 authentication and uploading to intervals.icu and Strava.

 ## Setup